CJ's Elephant Antics

-CJ's Elephant Antics is a platform game developed by Genesis for the Commodore 64 with conversions made for the Amiga, Atari ST, ZX Spectrum and Nintendo Entertainment System.
+CJ's Elephant Antics is a platform game developed by Genesis for the Commodore 64 with conversions made for the Amiga, Atari ST, ZX Spectrum, Nintendo Entertainment System and IBM PC.
 All ports were handled by Genesis with the exception of the ZX Spectrum version which was handled by Big Red Software.
 The computer versions were published by Codemasters in 1991, with the NES game arriving in 1992 as part of the unlicensed compilation cartridge Quattro Arcade.
 The player controls a baby elephant by the name of Columbus Jumbo on his way home to Africa.

 Plot

 After being captured in Africa for the purpose of being put in a zoo, turbulence hits the plane transporting CJ to England causing his cage to open, he grabs a nearby umbrella and leaps out of the airplane while somewhere over France.
 After landing CJ realises he will have to make his way back home to Africa on foot.